microsoft/azure-spring-apps-training/README.md

 ## [11 - Configure CI/CD](11-configure-ci-cd/README.md)

-Configure a Continuous Integration / Continuous Deployement platform using GitHub Actions, so our Spring Boot microservices are automatically deployed.
+Configure a Continuous Integration / Continuous Deployment platform using GitHub Actions, so our Spring Boot microservices are automatically deployed.

 ## [12 - Making Microservices Talk to Each Other](12-making-microservices-talk-to-each-other/README.md)